mhcoffin/fugalist-docs/content/docs/tool/vst-tab/midi.md

 ## MIDI Key Switch

-A MIDI key switch can be specified either as a note number (0-127) or a chromatic note plus an octave.
+A MIDI key switch can be specified either as a note number (0-127) or as a chromatic note plus an octave.

 ### MIDI Note Number